HanjiangHu/pixel-wise-smoothing/README.md

 # Code for AISTATS 2024: Pixel-wise Smoothing for Certified Robustness against Camera Motion Perturbations

 The official code for AISTATS 2024 "Pixel-wise Smoothing for Certified Robustness against Camera Motion Perturbations".
+Check the [PDF](https://proceedings.mlr.press/v238/hu24a/hu24a.pdf) for more details.

 ## Preparation